-Table 2- Themes and Sub themes, Source – Developed by the researchers, 2025

 Theme 1- Educational Gaps and Curriculum Relevance

 i.
 Lack of Industry-Relevant Curriculum

 Many respondents believe that their university course does not align with the demands of the industry today. particularly in terms of modern technology.

 “I think the curriculum in our university is outdated and disconnected from what the IT industry actually needs.
 We were taught the basics of programming, but they didn't teach us much about the technologies that are in demand today, such as cloud computing.
 Many of us end up spending months or even years learning on the job or through self-study just to catch up with industry standards.
 This gap makes us feel unprepared and sometimes undervalued despite our degree.
 Most of the assignments were take- home and we did not develop strong problem-solving skills.
 We had to take extra steps after graduation to catch up and become job-ready”